- 1 History Of The Ao Dai:

 - 6 Hidden’s Thoughts:

-As you explore Vietnam you are bound to notice a lot of women dressed in a gown and trousers.
-This unique style of dress is called an Ao Dai.
+Exploring Vietnam you will notice a lot of women dressed in a gown and trousers.
+This unique style of dress seen all over Hoi An is an Ao Dai.
 ‘Ao’, meaning clothing and ‘Dai’, meaning long.
 The Ao Dai, is a symbolic dress representative of the deep history and culture of Vietnam.
 It has gone through a vast transformation over the years, to get to where it is today.

 If you’re excited to be a part of this rich history and dive into culture and tradition, you may even want get your own Ao Dai while you are in Hoi An.
-In this article, Hidden provides you with a brief history of this beautiful garment, along with where you can get your very own Ao Dai custom-made in Hoi An.
-We touch on the differences between pre-made garments and tailored ones and throw in a couple of our own “Hidden Hints” on where the best spots in Hoi An are for your perfect Ao Dai photo.
+In this article, Hidden provides you with a brief history of this beautiful garment.
+Along with where you can get your very own Ao Dai custom-made in Hoi An.
+We touch on the differences between pre-made garments and tailored ones.
+We throw in a couple of our own “Hidden Hints” on where the best spots are in Hoi An for your perfect Ao Dai photo.

 Pre-Made vs. Custom-Made Ao Dai

 Before buying an Ao Dai you need to know the differences in what’s on offer.
 In short – there’s two choices, pre-made or custom-made.
 Both options are good for different reasons, it just depends on what you’re seeking.
 Let’s have a look at both.